Ha Ha Clinton-Dix: 2017

 On May 1, 2017, the Green Bay Packers exercised a fifth-year, $5.59 million option.
-Head coach Mike McCarthy retained Clinton-Dix and Morgan Burnett the starting safety tandem.
-On September 28, 2017, he collected a season-high eight solo tackles, a pass deflection, and made an interception during a 35–14 victory against the Chicago Bears in Week 4.
+McCarthy retained Clinton-Dix and Burnett the starting safety tandem.
+On September 28, 2017, he collected a season-high eight solo tackles, a pass deflection, and made an interception during a 35–14 victory against the Bears in Week 4.
 In Week 13, he collected a season-high nine combined tackles during a 26–20 victory against the Tampa Bay Buccaneers.
 He started in all 16 games in 2017 and recorded 79 combined tackles (65 solo), six pass deflections, and three interceptions.
-Clinton-Dix received an overall grade of 79.1 from Pro Football Focus, which ranked as the 40th highest grade among all qualifying safeties in 2017.
 He was ranked 100th by his peers on the NFL Top 100 Players of 2018.

 2018

 On January 1, 2018, the Packers announced their decision to fire defensive coordinator Dom Capers.
-Head coach Mike McCarthy retained Clinton-Dix as the starting free safety to begin the season.
-On September 30, 2018, Clinton-Dix recorded three solo tackles, broke up a pass, and intercepted a pass by Bills' quarterback Josh Allen during a 22–0 win against the Buffalo Bills in Week 4.
+McCarthy retained Clinton-Dix as the starting free safety to begin the season.
+On September 30, 2018, Clinton-Dix recorded three solo tackles, broke up a pass, and intercepted a pass by Bills' quarterback Josh Allen during a 22–0 win against the Bills in Week 4.
 It was his third consecutive game with an interception.

 Washington Redskins

-On October 30, 2018, the Green Bay Packers traded Clinton-Dix to the Washington Redskins in exchange for a fourth round pick in the 2019 NFL Draft.
+On October 30, 2018, the Green Bay Packers traded Clinton-Dix to the Washington Redskins in exchange for a fourth round pick in the 2019 NFL draft.
 Head coach Jay Gruden immediately named Clinton-Dix the starting free safety.
 He replaced Montae Nicholson and started alongside strong safety D. J. Swearinger.
 In Week 11, he collected a season-high 13 combined tackles (11 solo) during a 23–21 loss against the Houston Texans.
 Clinton-Dix started all 16 games in 2018 and finished the season with 93 combined tackles (80 solo), six pass deflections, three interceptions, two forced fumbles, and one sack.
-He received an overall grade of 79.3 from Pro Football Focus in 2018, which ranked as the 14th highest grade among all qualifying safeties.

 Chicago Bears

-On March 14, 2019, Clinton-Dix signed a one-year, $5.5 million deal with the Chicago Bears.
-In week 3 against his former team, the Washington Redskins, Clinton-Dix recorded a team high 9 tackles, intercepted Case Keenum twice, and returned one of them for a 37-yard touchdown in the 31–15 win.
+On March 14, 2019, Clinton-Dix signed a one-year, $5.5 million deal with the Bears.
+In week 3 against his former team, the Redskins, Clinton-Dix recorded a team high 9 tackles, intercepted Case Keenum twice, and returned one of them for a 37-yard touchdown in the 31–15 win.
 This was his first pick six of his career.
 In week 4 against the Minnesota Vikings, Clinton-Dix made 4 tackles and recovered a fumble forced by teammate Prince Amukamara on Stefon Diggs in the 16–6 win.

 In week 11 against the Los Angeles Rams on Sunday Night Football, Clinton-Dix recovered a fumble forced by teammate Eddie Jackson on running back Todd Gurley in the 17–7 loss.
+He finished the 2019 season with 78 total tackles (62 solo), two interceptions, and five passes defended.